Rich & Creamy Classic Vegan Cheesecake (EASY! No Tofu, No Cashews!)

 - Vanilla extract: Sub in vanilla powder if you’d prefer!

-- Graham cracker crust: This homemade crust uses oat flour, a teaspoon cinnamon, sugar, and vegan butter to achieve a deliciously buttery vegan gluten free graham cracker crust!
+- Graham cracker crust: This homemade graham crackers and vegan butter to achieve a deliciously buttery vegan gluten free graham cracker crust!
 You could also sub in melted coconut oil for the vegan butter if you’d prefer!

 Equipment you’ll need for this vegan cheesecake